silentorb/game-design/marloth/inspiration-contrast.md

 * The most straightforward and efficient core gameplay with few frills—supports the most practical and rich MVP
 * Some great DOOM II Wads are single map but unfortunately I've never liked those as much—DOOM shines the most when it has map progression

+### Dungeon Defenders

+* It's been a while since I thought of Dungeon Defenders as an inspiration
+* After putting this document together and thinking about defense again as possibility, Dungeon Defenders popped into mind
+* It's actually closer to the mark than any other inspiration
+* I've been partially deterred from Dungeon Defenders because it has a number of design decisions I don't care for but are not actually integral to its model (such as excessive loot and grinding)
+* One of the main differences I would consider would be to de-emphasize both tower placement and player combat in favor of environment interaction as a means of defense configuration

 ## Feature Notes